Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-As all candidates for good components are maintained in the list $\liste{}$, it remains to show that the algorithm makes progress in each iteration and correctly outputs a good component if and only if one exists. \begin{lemma}[Correctness] Algorithm~\ref{alg:streett} outputs a good component if one exists, otherwise the algorithm reports that no such component exists. \end{lemma}
+As all candidates for good components are maintained in the list $\liste$, it remains to show that the algorithm correctly outputs a good component if and only if one exists. \begin{lemma}[Correctness] Algorithm~\ref{alg:streett} outputs a good component if one exists, otherwise the algorithm reports that no such component exists. \end{lemma}

-\begin{proof} First we show that whenever Algorithm~\ref{alg:streett} outputs a subgraph $G[S]$, then $G[S]$ is a good component.
-Line~\ref{l:le2} ensures only non-trivial \scc{s} are considered.
-After the removal of bad vertices from $S$ in Line~\ref{l:bad} we know that for all $1 \le \idxs \le k$ and all vertices in $S \cap L_\idxs$ there exists a vertex in $S \cap U_\idxs$.
-Thus if $G[S]$ is strongly connected, then $G[S]$ is a good \scc{}.
-The algorithm computes a maximal \scc{} in $G[S]$.
-If $G[S]$ is equal to the found maximal \scc{}, i.e., $G[S]$ remains strongly connected, then $G[S]$ is a good component and is output in Line~\ref{l:stillconnected}.
-This is the only case when Algorithm~\ref{alg:streett} outputs a subgraph $G[S]$; thus if the algorithm outputs a component, it is a good component.
+\begin{proof} First we show that whenever Algorithm~\ref{alg:streett} outputs a subgraph $G[S]$ induced by some set of vertices~$S$, then $G[S]$ is a good component.
+Line~\ref{l:le2} ensures only non-trivial SCSs are considered.
+After the removal of bad vertices from~$S$ in Lines~\ref{l:badstart}--\ref{l:badend}, we know that for all $1 \le \idxs \le k$ and all vertices in $S \cap L_\idxs$ there exists a vertex in $S \cap U_\idxs$.
+Thus if $G[S]$ is strongly connected, then $G[S]$ is a good component, and the only SCC in $G[S]$ is $G[S]$ itself.
+Only in this case $G[S]$ is output (in Line~\ref{l:stillconnected}).

+Algorithm~\ref{alg:streett} terminates if a good component is identified or $\liste$ is empty; in the latter case it reports that no good component exists.
+Lemma~\ref{lemma:allcandidates} shows that before every iteration of the outer while-loop \emph{every} good component is contained in one of the subgraphs $G[S]$ in $\liste$.
+That is, if a good component exists in $G$ and no good component was identified yet by the algorithm, then $\liste$ is not empty and thus the algorithm does not terminate until a good component is identified.
+Hence if the algorithm terminates because $\liste$ is empty, then no good component exists.
+By Lemma~\ref{lemm:timeStreett} the algorithm terminates after a finite number of steps.